nkanu17/redis-semantic-router/README.md

-# News Classification: Baseline LLM vs Redis Semantic Router
+# News Classification: LLM vs Redis Semantic Router

-A proof-of-concept comparing LLM-based news classification with Redis semantic routing for improved latency and cost efficiency.
+**Compare LLM-based text classification with vector-based semantic routing for massive cost savings and speed improvements.**

+This proof-of-concept demonstrates how Redis semantic routing can replace expensive LLM API calls for news classification, achieving **cost savings** and **speed improvements** with only a minor **accuracy trade-off**.

 ## Overview